God’s Code of Love

 The Holy Mother Church has also intervened in the history of the Virgin of Guadalupe as Pope John Paul II named her: Our Lady of Guadalupe patron of the Americas, and patroness of the Unborn.

-Let us now turn our gaze towards our Mother of Guadalupe and ask for her protection especially in this year of Faith so that She who is the fountain of faith may reinforce our faith and that of the whole world.
+Let us now turn our gaze towards our Mother of Guadalupe and ask for her protection so that She who is the fountain of faith may reinforce our faith and that of the whole world.
 Holy Virgin of Guadalupe, increase our faith!